Council-of-DAOs/Council-Hub/README.md

 # Council-Hub

 This repository supports a communications hub for [Project Catalyst](https://cardano.ideascale.com/) distributed organisations and community projects.
+It has arisen out of an initiative to form **A Council of Catalyst DAOs**  that has been submitted as a Project Catalyst [Fund 5: Distributed decision-making proposal](https://cardano.ideascale.com/a/dtd/A-Council-of-Catalyst-DAOs/352206-48088).

 ## Discussions